LoneLogical/rshell/README.md

 5) While the semicolon connector may be surrounded by whitespace or pressed firmly against the previous command or closing parenthesis, the || and && connectors must be surrounded by a whitspace.

+6) The test function was unable to accept the dup2 changes.
+So the test command only uses standard output.
+If combined with pipes or input output redirection, no input is received by these structures.

 #Authors
 Destin Raymundo: [https://github.com/draym001]